auerlab/vcf-split/README.md

 use is trivial and it runs mostly from cache, making it very fast.

-The example BCF file mentioned above can be split in a few days on a single server using two cores, with three runs of about 45,000 output files each.
+The example BCF file mentioned above can be split in a few days on a single server using two cores, with three runs of about 45,000 samples each.
+Note that if running multiple vcf-split processes in parallel on a cluster using the same file server, you may need to reduce the number of samples.
+We found that splitting all 23 chromosomes simultaneously to the same file server was limited to about 10,000 samples at once to keep CPU utilization reasonable.

 vcf-split is intended to build cleanly in any POSIX environment.
 Please don't hesitate to open an issue if you encounter problems on any